IoIdude/ClientServerMonitoring/README.md

   - Interacts with the server via the TCP protocol.
   - Does not use third-party libraries like Boost or frameworks like Qt.

-## Server
+## Server - server branch

 - **Language:** Python (Flask)
 - **Features:**
   - List all connected clients: domain, machine, IP, user.
-  - Show client’s last active time.
+  - Show clientâ€™s last active time.
-  - Ability to get screenshots from the client’s desktop.
+  - Ability to get screenshots from the clientâ€™s desktop.

 ## How to Run the Project